Prince of Persia (1989)

 Prince of Persia (1989) reviews and comments

 My first contact with Prince was circa 1993/1994, when I was about 9-10 years old.
 At that time, I had an Olivetti PC1 (https://www.seasip.info/VintagePC/prodestpc1.html) as the only PC, already obsolete at the time and offered by an uncle.
-It had a small (mono) CGA b&w screen (last row on the screenshot below) and a PC spealer, and Prince ran slow, the movements seemed in slow motion, so of course that if we timed, the 60 minutes lasted much longer.
+It had a small (mono) CGA b&w screen (last row on the screenshot below) and a PC speaker, and PoP ran slow, the movements seemed in slow motion, so of course that if we timed, the 60 minutes lasted much longer.
 I don't know how much time I've spent till I finally defeated Jaffar and finished the game, I only remember that it seemed like ages.

 I only returned to PoP in 2020, and finally played the DOS version in VGA, with a sound card (first row above).
 It took me like 15-20 attempts to re-finish the game, what a nostalgic joy!
 This brings up that for me, although is easy to master Prince's controls (only 5 keys, 4 directions + action key) it is a difficult game, one small mistake and you're dead (and if you die too many times, without cheats you easily run out of time...).